 - homicide (murder and manslaughter)

 - rape investigations where the offender is unknown

 The team is based in two locations, one at Norfolk Police headquarters in Wymondham, and the other at Suffolk Police headquarters in Martlesham, Ipswich.

-For more information, please visit our Forensic Services page.
+For more information please see our specialist operations page.